Super Bowl Ads Roundups And Top Picks To Watch For The Time-Crunched

 This four-minute spot that opened the game's broadcast is long, but there's payoff if you're a Peyton Manning or John Malkovich fan, or have always secretly wished someone would hang up on John Malkovich (oops, spoiler alert).

-The Blatant/Authorized "Game Of Thrones" Rip-Off
+The blatant/authorized "Game of Thrones" rip-off

 The chilling teaser for the final season of "Game Of Thrones" aired in Canada, while our U.S. neighbours got this mash-up of the Bud Knight vs. The Mountain.
 You can guess who it went.